How To Stop To Fitting In With What Other People Want

 This is why one of the key ways I recommend to overcome the habit of fitting in is to get really clear on your own values.
 The more you know yourself, the more confidently you'll be able to communicate your preferences to others.

-Plus, I’ll send you guidance on how to let go of these habits so that you can set boundaries with confidence and have relationships where you’re seen, heard and valued.
+And I’ll send you professional guidance on how to overcome them, so you can set boundaries with confidence and have relationships where you’re more seen, heard and valued.